kizu/kizu.ru/src/posts/2018-11-06-algolia-search/index.en.md

 - How the search results should look?
 What to include there?
 In which cases?
 (The hardest part, probably)
 - What interactions should I have?
 Keyboard nav?
 What else?

-I'm sure I forgot a lot of things there, and I'm sure there are a lot of things to improve.
+I'm sure I forgot a lot of things there, and I'm sure there are a lot of things to improve there.
 What I have now is basically a “good enough” proof of concept.

 ### Front-end Implementation

-I won't describe each and every nuance[^changes] that there was in my implementation, but there are some notes about what I have done, maybe someday later I'll write more about something from there:
+I won't describe each and every nuance that there was in implementation[^changes], but in short:

-[^changes]: You can go through [all the changes related to search](https://github.com/kizu/kizu.ru/pull/212/files) at my GitHub if you want, but the code can be a bit messy.
+[^changes]: You can go through [all the changes related to search](https://github.com/kizu/kizu.ru/pull/212/files) at my GitHub if you want, but the code can be a bit messy. <!-- span="2" offset="1" -->

 - I did not use the provided CSS styles for the InstantSearch, because all the CSS for my site is [extremely experimental]({{% LinkTo v-14-0 %}}#new-extremely-experimental-css), and I wanted for it to be in the same vein.
-- As the mustache[^mustache] templates used for everything are not very powerful, I had to prepare the data I recieve from the Algolia, that was easy enough via a `transformData` hook at the [hits widget](https://community.algolia.com/instantsearch.js/v2/widgets/hits.html).
 - I do not load the search by default (except for the [dedicated search page](/search/)), at least, not all of it.
-So visitors of my site wouldn't need to load the InstantSearch.js from the CDN unless they would request the search.
 - While it is possible to have multiple search forms and results on a page, I have decided to have only one open at each moment.
 - The search button toggle is actually a link to the dedicated search page, so the search can be opened at a new browser tab if needed.
-- A search form is actually a form, and while I override the submit and do everything on each `onInput`, the form's action also leads to this dedicated search page, so if you'll manage to submit it natively, things would still kinda work.
+- A search form is actually a form, and while I override the submit and do everything on each `onInput`, the form's action is also this dedicated search page, so if you'll manage to submit it natively, things would still kinda work.
 - There is some limited keyboard navigation inside: both tab-based and with up/down arrows.
 - I've implemented some kind of an HTML&CSS-only display of the highlighted parts in the content results, but it looks a bit bad on the left side, where there is no ellipsis on text overflow.
 This is probably the hardest part of both the design and implementation — how to show the found context, how to strip what is not needed etc. I would totally continue working on this in the future.

-[^mustache]: InstantSearch uses [mustache](http://mustache.github.io/mustache.5.html) in its native JS variant, but there are also implementations of InstantSearch for React, Vue.js etc. as well. <!-- offset="3" -->

 There is a lot of stuff going on behind the scenes, but most of it was kind easy to implement.
 InstantSearch API is rather nice.